niklaskobi/django-sso/README.md

 ### Login page

-When unlogged user visit login page.
-In backend need to requests SSO token from SSO server.
+When unlogged user visits login page, the backends need to request the SSO token from the SSO server.

 Fields:

-`token` - obtained from first step from SSO server
+`token` - obtained from first step at SSO server

-`next_url` - relative URL, for redirect after successful authentication.
+`next_url` - relative URL for redirect after successful authentication.
 (SSO will generate `Basic URL + Next URL` string and will forward user to it)

 ```bash
 curl --request POST \